gtraines/OpenMFD/README.md

 The sample profile profiles/tie_fighter.json is provided as a starting point.

 ### Grid system
-The MFD screen is layed out in a grid of 7 columns (x value) and rows (y value.
+The MFD screen is layed out in a grid of 7 columns (x value) and rows (y value).
 Button labels are anchored to their appropriate button and other elements can be positioned anywhere in the x, y ranges 1 - 6.

 ### Buttons
 Since the UI is meant to interoperate with the Thrustmaster Cougar MFDs, I used TM's unusual designation for the buttons.
 It starts at the top left corner and increments in a clockwise direction: